Canadian Community Health Survey - Annual Component (CCHS)

 - Create a flexible survey instrument that includes a rapid response option to address emerging issues related to the health of the population.

 The CCHS produces an annual microdata file and a file combining two years of data.
-The CCHS collection years can also be combined by users to examine populations or rare characteristics.
+The CCHS collection years with both consistent design and consistent population representation can also be combined by users to examine populations or rare characteristics.